Answers to our most frequently asked questions can be found using these links

 - ~ Where can I find information specific to my country?

 - * Do you have scholarships available for international students?

 - ' Where can I find information about accommodation?

 - ] What do I need to bring with me to the UK?

 Still have questions?
 Please read on for more answers

 Can I work whilst studying?This will depend on your visa status, many international students take on part time work whilst studying.
 For more information please see our page on working in the UK on a Tier 4 visa.

 Do I need a visa to study?

-Most international students will require a Tier 4 visa to study at Plymouth University, this will depend on your circumstances.
+Most international students will require a Tier 4 visa to study at University of Plymouth, this will depend on your circumstances.
 Please see our Immigration and Visas page for more information.

 Do you offer an airport pick up service?